Kinetic simulations of the cosmic ray pressure anisotropy instability: cosmic ray scattering rate in the saturated state: Discussion: Application of CRPAI

 In a general sense, the compression/expansion timescale for the CRPAI can be estimated as the eddy turnover time in turbulence.\footnote{Shear motion can also induce the CR pressure anisotropy, and the local shear timescale in turbulence can be comparable to that of compression/expansion.} Let the largest eddy size in the ISM be $L_{\text{gal}}$, and the eddy turnover timescale for Alfv\'enic turbulence can be estimated as $\left(L_{\text{gal}} / U_A\right) \sim \left|B / \dot{B}\right|$.
 Therefore, the CR scattering rate resulting from the CRPAI is smaller than that of CRSI by the order of $U_A / c$.
 A similar conclusion was drawn by \citet{2020ApJ...890...67Z} who focused on CR heating.
-Setting typical values in the galactic context for the cold neutral medium (CNM) \footnote{Here, same as Section~\ref{sec::setup}, we take the magnetic field intensity $5 \mu \text{G}$, the number density of thermal ions $\sim 10^{-3}\text{cm}^{-3}$, the cosmic ray number density $\sim 10^{-9}\text{cm}^{-3}$, the ionization fraction $\sim 10^{-4}$ \citep{2021ApJ...914....3P}, and $L_{\text{gal}} \sim$ 1 kpc.}, one finds $\nu_{\text{eff}}$ for CRSI to be around once per year \citep[e.g., ][]{2019MNRAS.488.3716C, 2020ApJ...890...67Z, 2021MNRAS.501.4184H}, while the effective scattering rate of CRPAI is on the order of $10^{-3}$ per year.
-Assuming only the CRPAI operates (no CR streaming), we find that the anisotropy level of $\sim \text{GeV}$ CRs to be as low as $10^{-5}$ under such parameters.
+Setting typical values in the galactic context for the cold neutral medium (CNM) \footnote{Here, we take \textbf{the parameters same as Section~\ref{sec::setup}}, and $L_{\text{gal}} \sim$ 1 kpc.}, one finds $\nu_{\text{eff}}$ for CRSI to be around once per year \citep[e.g., ][]{2019MNRAS.488.3716C, 2020ApJ...890...67Z, 2021MNRAS.501.4184H}, while the effective scattering rate of CRPAI is on the order of $10^{-3}$ per year.
+Assuming only the CRPAI operates (no CR streaming), we find that the anisotropy level of $\sim \text{GeV}$ CRs is as low as $10^{-3}$ under such parameters.